3D printing: Materials

 Traditionally, 3D printing focused on polymers for printing, due to the ease of manufacturing and handling polymeric materials.
-However, the method has rapidly evolved to not only print various polymers but also metals and ceramics, making 3D printing a versatile option for manufacturing.
+However, the method has rapidly evolved to not only print various polymers but also metals, chocolates, and ceramics, making 3D printing a versatile option for manufacturing.
 Layer-by-layer fabrication of three-dimensional physical models is a modern concept that "stems from the ever-growing CAD industry, more specifically the solid modeling side of CAD.
 Before solid modeling was introduced in the late 1980s, three-dimensional models were created with wire frames and surfaces." but in all cases the layers of materials are controlled by the printer and the material properties.
-The three-dimensional material layer is controlled by deposition rate as set by the printer operator and stored in a computer file.
-The earliest printed patented material was a Hot melt type ink for printing patterns using a heated metal alloy.
-See 1970s history above.
+The three-dimensional material layer is controlled by the deposition rate as set by the printer operator and stored in a computer file.
+The earliest printed patented material was a hot melt type ink for printing patterns using a heated metal alloy.

-Charles Hull filed the first patent on August 8, 1984, to use a UV-cured acrylic resin using a UV masked light source at UVP Corp to build a simple model.
-The SLA-1 was the first SL product announced by 3D Systems at Autofact Exposition, Detroit, November 1978 in Detroit.
+Charles Hull filed the first patent on August 8, 1984, to use a UV-cured acrylic resin using a UV-masked light source at UVP Corp to build a simple model.
+The SLA-1 was the first SL product announced by 3D Systems at Autofact Exposition, Detroit, November 1978.
 The SLA-1 Beta shipped in Jan 1988 to Baxter Healthcare, Pratt and Whitney, General Motors and AMP.
 The first production SLA-1 shipped to Precision Castparts in April 1988.
 The UV resin material changed over quickly to an epoxy-based material resin.
 In both cases, SLA-1 models needed UV oven curing after being rinsed in a solvent cleaner to remove uncured boundary resin.
-A Post Cure Apparatus (PCA) was sold with all systems.
+A post cure apparatus (PCA) was sold with all systems.
 The early resin printers required a blade to move fresh resin over the model on each layer.
-The layer thickness was 0.006 inches and the HeCd Laser model of the SLA-1 was 12 watts and swept across the surface at 30 in per second.
-UVP was acquired by 3D Systems in Jan 1990.
+The layer thickness was 0.006 inches and the HeCd laser model of the SLA-1 was 12 watts and swept across the surface at 30 inch per second.
+UVP was acquired by 3D Systems in January 1990.

-A review in the history shows a number of materials (resins, plastic powder, plastic filament and hot-melt plastic ink) were used in the 1980s for patents in the rapid prototyping field.
+A review of the history shows that a number of materials (resins, plastic powder, plastic filament and hot-melt plastic ink) were used in the 1980s for patents in the rapid prototyping field.
 Masked lamp UV-cured resin was also introduced by Cubital's Itzchak Pomerantz in the Soldier 5600, Carl Deckard's (DTM) laser sintered thermoplastic powders, and adhesive-laser cut paper (LOM) stacked to form objects by Michael Feygin before 3D Systems made its first announcement.
-Scott Crump was also working with extruded "melted" plastic filament modeling (FDM) and Drop deposition had been patented by William E Masters a week after Charles Hull's patent in 1984, but he had to discover Thermoplastic Inkjets introduced by Visual Impact Corporation 3D printer in 1992 using inkjets from Howtek, Inc., before he formed BPM to bring out his own 3D printer product in 1994.
+Scott Crump was also working with extruded "melted" plastic filament modeling (FDM) and drop deposition had been patented by William E Masters a week after Hull's patent in 1984, but he had to discover thermoplastic inkjets, introduced by Visual Impact Corporation 3D printer in 1992, using inkjets from Howtek, Inc., before he formed BPM to bring out his own 3D printer product in 1994.

+The most common polymers for personal 3D printers are polylactic acid (PLA) and PETG.